Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 How to Get an Assumable Mortgage Loan

-If the mortgage lender or agency signs off on the deal, the property title goes to the homebuyer, who starts making monthly mortgage payments to the lender.
-If the lender denies the application, the home seller must move on and find a qualified buyer.
+• If the mortgage lender or agency signs off on the deal, the property title goes to the homebuyer, who starts making monthly mortgage payments to the lender.

 Why Do Assumable Mortgages Exist?

+Mortgage companies, however, could see that they would lose money if home buyers chose a lower-rate assumable loan over a higher-rate new mortgage loan.
 That’s one reason mortgage companies began inserting “due on sale” clauses, which mandated full repayment of the loan for most home transactions.

 How Do Assumable Mortgages Work?

-With an assumable mortgage, the homebuyer must make up any difference between the amount owed on the mortgage and the property’s current value.
+It’s also important to note that, as briefly mentioned above, the homebuyer must make up any difference between the amount owed on the mortgage and the property’s current value.
 That could mean the buyer pays cash to make up the difference or takes out a second mortgage.

 Simple Assumption

-In a typical simple mortgage assumption, the buyer and seller agree to engage in a private transaction.
-The home seller transfers the title of the property to the buyer after the buyer agrees to take over the remaining mortgage payments.
+• The home seller usually just transfers the title of the property to the buyer after the buyer agrees to take over the remaining mortgage payments.

 Novation-Based Assumption

-Unlike a simple mortgage assumption, where a mortgage underwriter usually isn’t directly involved, an assumption with novation is based on the buyer agreeing to assume total responsibility for the existing mortgage debt and remaining payments.
+Unlike a simple mortgage assumption, where mortgage underwriting usually isn’t directly involved, an assumption with novation means the lender is involved.

 Pros and Cons of Assumable Mortgages

-Assumable mortgages have upsides and downsides.
+Assumable mortgage loans have upsides and downsides.

 Upsides of an Assumable Mortgage